kevinle108/AndroidPullAPart/README.md

 - Uses external libraries: RetroFit & Moshi for REST API

 ## Know Issues:
-- Orientation change causes current Model dropdown to reset to first item
+- Orientation change causes current Model dropdown selection to reset to first option
+- Currently only supports Louisville location, plan to support all locations in the future

 ## Tested Devices:
 - Motorola G Stylus